Terms of Service

 2. Notes per account, by tier

-Free and Paid use a single shared cap for both note formats.
-Dev and Dev-pro split the cap by format (rich-text vs plain-text) so a writer who fills their plain quota doesn't lose access to rich-text notes.
+Free and Personal use a single shared cap for both note formats.
+Dev and Team split the cap by format (rich-text vs plain-text) so a writer who fills their plain quota doesn't lose access to rich-text notes.
+Team caps are team-wide — shared across every member of the team.

 | Tier | Rich notes | Plain notes | Storage | API access | Active API tokens |